opentelekomcloud-docs/object-storage-service/api-ref/source/apis/operations_on_objects/configuring_worm_retention_for_an_object.rst

 Sample Request 1
 ----------------

-Configure the WORM protection (with the protection period specified as a timestamp) for an object.
+Configure WORM (with the retention period specified as a timestamp) for an object.

 .. code-block:: text